Chuckanut Bay RFC: 1970s–1980s

-2000s - Present
+2000s–present

-A group of high school students took the initiative in 2001 to re start the U19 Steamers program.
-In the spring of 2001 this group of young athletes played in the Washington High School league.
+A group of high school students took the initiative in 2000 to re start the U19 Steamers program.
+In the spring of 2000 they played in the Washington High School league.
 In September 2003, after a ten-year absence from league competition, the Men's team entered the Fraser Valley Rugby Union.
 The Geoducks experienced a winning season making it all the way to the British Columbia Rugby Union 3rd Division Championships.
 Under the guidance of coach Corky Foster, the club entered two men's teams, first and seconds, for the 2004 fall competition.
-Reorganization of the league structure for the spring 2005 season put the Geoducks back into Third Division and in the hunt for a championship.
+Reorganization of the league structure for the spring 2005 season put the Geoducks back into Third Division.
 The 2006 season saw the club compete in the BCRU First and Second Division narrowly missing the provincial playoffs.
-The 2007 season will again see the Geoducks playing in the BCRU 1st and 2nd Divisions.
+The 2007 season saw the Geoducks playing in the BCRU 1st and 2nd Divisions.

-The club continues to grow in all areas.
-The U19 girls completed their 2nd season.
-The youth program has become the envy of all clubs in the Pacific Northwest.
-The U19 Boy's continue to dominate High School competition and again represented themselves well at the National Invitational tournament at Stanford.
 Three members of the U19's were selected to the US National U19 squad in the 2006/07 year.
-Two others were invited to the U17 National camp and the U16's went all the way to the BCRU final.
-The U14's finished in the BC final four in what was a very competitive division.
-The Mini rugby program offered boys and girls ages 5–12 the opportunity to play and continues to grow.
+Two others were invited to the U17 National camp.
+The Mini rugby program offered boys and girls ages 5–12 the opportunity to play.